 The introduction of the State Environmental Planning Policy (Affordable Rental Housing) made secondary dwellings (granny flats) permissible with consent on residential zoned land in all local government areas of NSW including the Bellingen Shire from 2009.

 In February 2014, our local planning instrument (the Bellingen Local Environmental Plan 2010) was amended to also allow secondary dwellings with consent in certain rural areas of the Shire, specifically on land zoned:

 - RU2 Rural Landscape

 - RU4 Primary Production Small Lots

-A secondary dwelling is by definition no greater than 60m2 in area.
-They can be occupied by any person and offer a range of social and sustainability benefit such as encouraging greater levels of urban consolidation and allowing for transition in dwelling size as people move through age and family cycles.
+A secondary dwelling is a self-contained dwelling with a maximum floor area of 60m2 that is built on a lot already containing a dwelling.
+Secondary dwellings can be occupied by any person and offer a range of social and sustainability benefits such as encouraging greater levels of urban consolidation, offering a more affordable housing choice for small households, singles and couples and allowing for a transition in dwelling size as people move through age and family cycles.

 Land Use Division